alex-dev/symfonyintro/README.md

   - La DB est appellé trop souvent par Doctrine, les stratégies d'"hydration" ne sont donc pas optimisées.
   - Product modal affiche un carousel trop petit sur tous les écrans md+.
   - Les conversions de monnaies ne sont pas fonctionnelles.
 Toutes les monnaies affichées sont des CAD.
+  - To avoid handling unit based conversions in the database, values of items in various currencies are assumed to be roughly equal.
+In the end, this means the price shown may not be the lowest price in database.
+Listing all items (not yet implemented) would show the whole list of items.